CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 In this lab, you will:

-- Create Azure resources
+- Task 1: Create an Azure AI Search resource
-- Extract data from a data source
-- Enrich data with AI skills
-- Use Azure's indexer in the Azure portal
+- Task 2: Create an AI Services resource
+- Task 3: Create a storage account
+- Task 4: Upload Documents to Azure Storage
+- Task 5: Index the documents
-- Query your search index
+- Task 6: Query the index
-- Review results saved to a Knowledge Store
+- Task 7: Review the knowledge store

 ## Estimated timing: 2 hours